(E)-Stilbene: Natural stilbenes

 The stilbenoids are naturally occurring stilbene derivatives.
 Examples include resveratrol and its cousin, pterostilbene.
-The stilbestrols, which are structurally but not synthetically related to (E)-stilbene, exhibit estrogenic activity. bMembers of this group include diethylstilbestrol, fosfestrol, and dienestrol.
+The stilbestrols, which are structurally but not synthetically related to (E)-stilbene, exhibit estrogenic activity.
+Members of this group include diethylstilbestrol, fosfestrol, and dienestrol.
 Some such derivative are produced by condensation of coenzyme A derivatives of cinnamic acid or 4-hydroxycinnamic acid and the malonic acid.